Accurate data eliminates guesswork from business planning

-Gateway will launch a new location in Hilton Head, S.C., later this year.
-The way that inventory will be allocated to the store will be based on information aggregated in Phocas.
+Gateway launched a new location in Hilton Head, S.C. and the way that inventory was allocated to the store was based on information aggregated in Phocas.

 “Prior to Phocas, we would simply guess what we were going to sell in our new locations,” said Williams.
 “Today we have the ability to back up what we are doing.
 We start by looking at what products are selling in other locations, and then send the data from Phocas to an Excel spreadsheet, which is uploaded in an Eclipse P.O. and sent to the various product vendors.
 The last several stores have opened this way."

 Williams estimates that using this method has reduced the process of selecting inventory from days or weeks to a matter of minutes.